 Ideally book a smaller mini-bus tour, so that you are still able to visit some of the smaller, friendlier cellar doors.

-Travel time from Sydney CBD: 1 hour by car/90 minutes by bus
+Travel time from Sydney CBD: One hour by car or 90 minutes by bus

 If Manly isn’t far enough removed from the busy streets of Sydney for your liking, another great beach destination to visit for the day is Palm Beach, the northernmost of the Northern Beaches of Sydney.

 Palm Beach is famous for two things: its many holiday homes of the rich and famous, plus being the setting for the popular TV soap Home and Away, where it’s known as “Summer Bay”.

 If filming is taking place, you may be able to spot some action, but otherwise, it’s a place to relax.

 Palm Beach and the beach immediately to the south, Whale Beach, are long stretches of golden sand, perfect for swimming.

 Make sure you stay in between the red and yellow flags, where lifesavers patrol.